- Common Christmas dinner foods

 Can dogs eat turkey?

 Yes, dogs can eat turkey as long as it’s boneless and skinless.
 The skin is much too fatty for your dog, while the bones can cause internal damage, so ensure that you’ve taken the time to remove these from the meat before adding it to your dog’s Christmas dinner.
+For more information read our article on 'Can Dogs Eat Bones?'.

 Can dogs eat gravy?